Overview

 });

-console . log ( 'Interview completed:' , data . candidateInterviewId );
+console . log ( 'Interview completed:' , payload . candidateInterviewId );

 // Process the completed interview